Top Ten Rules of the Ranch

 - Water: Always stay hydrated.
 If you are attending chuck wagon event – there are plenty of beverages.
 If you are horseback riding, we will get a drink before the ride and another when you return.

-- Timeliness: In the west, early is on time and on time is late.
+- Timeliness: Be timely.
+In the west, early is on time and on time is late.
 If you are late for a horseback ride, we will leave the barn without you.
 No refunds.
 For chuck wagon events- these events start promptly at time listed, and last 1 1/2 hours.
 If you are running late, please text and let us know.
 We will not answer the phone during the events.

 - Insects: Seasonally, a variety of insects are present.
 Please use insect repellent as needed.
 If you have allergies, please bring your epi-pen or allergy solution.

-- Natural Creatures : Be cautious of natural creatures to the Texas Panhandle: Aoudad sheep, coyotes, horny toads, deer, wild pigs, rattlesnakes, insects. (remember, they are as frightened of you, as you are of them – if you see them, go the other way, and DO NOT FEED THEM!)
+- Natural Creatures : Be aware and cautious of natural creatures to the Texas Panhandle: Aoudad sheep, coyotes, horny toads, deer, wild pigs, rattlesnakes, insects. (remember, they are as frightened of you, as you are of them – if you see them, go the other way, and DO NOT FEED THEM!)

 Frequently Asked Questions